-Fable 4 - known officially as just Fable at the moment - is in development for Xbox and there's no doubt that it's one of the platform's most highly-anticipated exclusives.
+Fable 4 - known officially as just Fable at the moment - is undoubtedly one of the most highly-anticipated Xbox exclusives there is.

-A fourth Fable was rumored to be in the works for years before Microsoft finally announced it in 2020.
-However, while there are plenty of fans of the franchise who are excited about the game's release (whenever that may be) we actually don't know a whole lot about it yet.
-What we do know is that the game is being developed for Xbox Series X, Series S and PC by Playground Games, the Microsoft-owned studio behind the Forza Horizon games.
+The game was announced in 2020 after several years of rumors that it was in the works.
+But while there's plenty of excitement around what's to come, we don't actually know a whole lot about what that'll be just yet.
+What we do know is that Fable 4 is being developed for Xbox Series X, Series S and PC by Playground Games, the Microsoft-owned studio behind the Forza Horizon games.
 And, as an Xbox exclusive, it'll also be a Game Pass release on day one.

 We haven't seen a new Fable game since 2010's Fable 3, so it's understandable that fans are eager to see where the series will go next.
 That said, at the moment, all we really have to go on is a reveal trailer.
 We’re hoping that with the latest generation now well underway, we'll soon learn more about the game and what kind of adventure we can expect.